 The aim of the communication team will be to inspire public and stakeholder support, not just for the protection of the 50 Reefs, but also to inspire immediate climate action.
 The Ocean Agency is highly experienced in this kind of communication and are the subject of an award-winning documentary about revealing the coral reef crisis called Chasing Coral - a film that is soon-to-be-released on Netflix.
 The Ocean Agency are the pioneers of underwater 360-degree photography, inventing the camera that took Street View underwater - technology that allows them to take unique imagery that has been used by all major global media over the last 5 years.
 Their aim is to make stories from the initiative front page news to support the work of the science and conservation teams.

 The 50 Reefs initiative aims to protect the reefs identified from local threats by advocating for national and local protections for critical marine areas and important species.
 This will be done through partnerships with governments, local organizations, stakeholder groups, and other community members.
-While the scientists are at work developing the list of 50 Reefs the conservation team will go through an exhaustive process of investigating the best strategies to achieve effective protection, producing a series of white papers and strategies ready for implementation when the list is published before the end of the year.
+While the scientists are at work developing the list of 50 Reefs the conservation team (led by the Wildlife Conservation Society) will go through an exhaustive process of investigating the best strategies to achieve effective protection, working with the NGO community to produce a series of white papers and strategies ready for implementation when the list is published later this year.